Easy Eggless Sheet-Pan Pancakes

 • Sugar: Regular white sugar, also known as caster sugar.

 • Buttermilk: You don’t have buttermilk?
 No problem!!
-Check out my recipe of Easy Homemade Buttermilk Substitute [Video].
+Check out my recipe for Easy Homemade Buttermilk Substitute [Video].

 • Vanilla: For optimal flavor, reach for pure vanilla instead of imitation.
 Even better, try homemade vanilla extract!